 - Depending how big this party is, you may want to have parents of attending kids sign waivers that state they realize the point of the party is to keep kids out of trouble, but you cannot guarantee kids’ safety.

-With some planning, you can set up a great party that will help you worry less and give your kids memories they’ll cherish.
+With some event planning, you can set up a great party that will help you worry less and give your kids memories they’ll cherish.